Motivation

 One VM doing previous plus:

+is architecturally complex.
 In a one-man show/low support capacity, complexity is technical debt you personally repay at 2AM.

 Separation of concerns keeps failure domains small.